umd-dslam/docs/src/analysis.md

 If
 Total(Directory) = (24 + 96 + 44 + 48) ∗ 100M + 8 ∗ num(total children) Total(Files) = (24 + 96 + 48) ∗ 100M + 8 ∗ num(total blocks) Total = (24 + 96 + 44 + 48) ∗ 100M + 8 ∗ num(total children) + (24 + 96 + 48) ∗ 100M + 8 ∗ num(total blocks) = ~38GB

+The namespace is resident in the JVM heap memory.
+To ensure the reliability of the data, the Namenode periodically make a checkpoint and materializes the namespace to the external storage device.
+When data continues to grow exponentially, the number of files/directories will also increase, and eventually, memory will grow linearly proportional to the number of files/directories.

 ## Data Block